USEPA/pyaqsapi/docs/manual/pyaqsapiFunctions-Long.rst

     `Air Quality System (AQS) API - Services Overview
     <https://aqs.epa.gov/aqsweb/documents/data_api.html#services>`_

-    The aqs_knownissues function takes no parameters and Returns a table of any known issues with system functionality or the data.
+    The aqs_knownissues function takes no parameters and returns a table of any known issues with system functionality or the data.
 These are usually issues that have been identified internally and will require some time to correct in Data Mart or the API.
 This function implements a direct